Camp Lejeune Water Contamination Lawsuit

 In 1985, it was discovered that the water supply at Marine Corps Base Camp Lejeune near Jacksonville, NC, was contaminated with toxic volatile organic compounds (VOCs) including PCE (perchloroethylene), TCE (trichloroethylene), vinyl chloride, and benzene.
-These chemical compounds have been linked to serious illnesses and health conditions, including various types of cancer, Parkinson’s disease, and reproductive issues.
+Studies link these chemical compounds to serious illnesses and health conditions such as various types of cancer, Parkinson’s disease, and reproductive issues.

-If you were stationed at Camp Lejeune anytime between August 1, 1953 to December 31, 1987, and you were later diagnosed with cancer or another severe health condition, you might be entitled to pursue a claim against the federal government.
+If you served at Camp Lejeune between August 1, 1953, and December 31, 1987, and later received a diagnosis of cancer or another severe health condition, you might qualify to pursue a claim against the federal government.

-Contact a Camp Lejeune lawsuit attorney at Farris, Riley & Pitt, LLP today for a free consultation to discuss your case and legal options.
+Contact a Camp Lejeune water contamination lawyer at Farris, Riley & Pitt, LLP today for a free consultation to discuss your case and legal options.
 You can reach us by phone at (205) 324-1212.

 Water Contamination at Camp Lejeune

-Water contamination primarily occurred at two water treatment facilities at Camp Lejeune, the Tarawa Terrace water treatment plant and the Hadnot Point water treatment plant.
+Two water treatment facilities at Camp Lejeune, the Tarawa Terrace and the Hadnot Point plants, primarily experienced water contamination.

-At the Tarawa Terrace water treatment facility, wells were found to be contaminated with the chemical PCE.
-PCE is colorless and odorless, and is frequently used as a dry cleaning agent.
-In fact, the source of the water contamination at the Tarawa Terrace facility was discovered to be a nearby dry cleaning company called ABC One-Hour Cleaners.
-The company was negligent when disposing of its toxic waste, and chemicals like PCE eventually made their way into the groundwater.
+Investigators found wells at the Tarawa Terrace water treatment facility contaminated with the chemical PCE.
+PCE is colorless and odorless and is frequently used as a dry cleaning agent.
+In fact, investigators traced the source of the water contamination at the Tarawa Terrace facility to a nearby dry cleaning company, ABC One-Hour Cleaners.
+The company negligently disposed of its toxic waste, allowing chemicals like PCE to seep into the groundwater.
 Most of the highly contaminated wells at the Tarawa Terrace facility were retired in February 1985, when rigorous testing revealed significantly elevated levels of the compound.

-The water at the Hadnot Point water treatment facility was also thoroughly tested in early 1985.
+Researchers thoroughly tested the water at the Hadnot Point water treatment facility in early 1985.
 It was found to be contaminated with dangerously high levels of TCE, along with other chemical compounds like PCE, DCE (dichloroethylene), vinyl chloride, and benzene.
-The VOCs discovered at the Hadnot Point water treatment plant had a variety of sources, from leaking subterranean fuel tanks to hazardous waste disposal and spills.
-The wells with the highest levels of contamination at Hadnot Point were shut down in early 1985 around the same time as the contaminated wells at the Tarawa Terrace facility.
+Various sources, from leaking subterranean fuel tanks to hazardous waste disposal and spills, caused the VOCs contamination at the Hadnot Point water treatment plant.
+In early 1985, authorities shut down the most contaminated wells at Hadnot Point, similar to the Tarawa Terrace facility’s timeline.

-Persons living or working in areas serviced by the Holcomb Boulevard water treatment facility may also have been exposed to contaminated water at intervals from 1972 to 1985.
+People living or working near the Holcomb Boulevard facility might have encountered contaminated water from 1972 to 1985.
 When demand was high, the Holcomb Boulevard treatment plant would sometimes receive supplemental water from the Hadnot Point facility.

 Health Issues Caused by Camp Lejeune Water Contamination

-The four main VOCs found in the water supply at Camp Lejeune have been tied to numerous severe health conditions and diseases, including:
+Studies tie the four main VOCs in Camp Lejeune’s water supply to numerous severe health conditions and diseases, including:

 - Breast cancer